d-morrison/IntroStatActivities/06-Exam1-Review.Rmd

 \vspace{2in}

-\rgi To what group could the results of this study be applies to?
+\rgi To what group could the results of this study be applied to?

 \vspace{0.3in}